Copyright © XBRL International Inc., All Rights Reserved.

-The prefix MUST be a valid NCName and MUST correspond to a key in the prefix map, and the namespace URI for identifier is taken from the corresponding value in the map.
+The prefix MUST be a valid NCName (oimce:invalidSQNamePrefix) and MUST correspond to a key in the prefix map (oimce:unboundSQNamePrefix), and the namespace URI for identifier is taken from the corresponding value in the map.

 Unlike QNames, the localname may be any string, including those containing the colon (":") character; the prefix and localname in an SQName are separated by the first colon character.
 Where an SQName is used to represent an expanded name, the localname will be a valid NCName.

-A prefix map is a set of prefix/URI pairs that is used to resolve the prefix component of an SQName to a URI.
-The location and format of a prefix map is defined by the specification for the representation in which it is used, but it MUST conform to the following constraints:
+A URI map is a set of key/value pairs that is used to resolve the URI alias to full URIs.
+The location and format of a URI map is defined by the specification for the representation in which it is used, but it MUST conform to the following constraints:

 The Unit Core Aspect defines units in terms of the combination of QNames by defining a list of numerators and a list of denominators.
 Reflecting this in concrete representations can be somewhat cumbersome, particularly as analysis the structure of units is expected to be a relatively uncommon operation compared to simply comparing units for equivalence, or rendering them to a user.